My Google Scholar Profile is here. My Publons Profile is here.

 - Why are journalists killed in democracies? with Sabine Carey (University of Mannheim). under review

 - Women Combatants and the Politics of Gender-Based Repression in the Syrian Conflict

 - Gohdes, Anita R. 'Repression technology: Internet accessibility and state violence.'
 American Journal of Political Science. accepted.

 - Gatto, Malu A. C., Gohdes, Anita R., Traber, Denise & Mariken van der Velden: "Selecting In or Selection Out?
 Gender gaps and political methodology in Europe."
-PS: Political Science & Politics. accepted.
+PS: Political Science & Politics. forthcoming.

 - Gohdes, Anita R. 2018.
 'Studying the Internet and Violent Conflict', Conflict Management and Peace Science, 35(1), 89-106.